 The provisions of the Higher Education Act governing the Federal Family Education Loan Program are periodically amended and must be reauthorized every five years in order to prevent sunset of the Higher Education Act.
-The Federal Family Education Loan Program has been recently reauthorized through 2012 by the Higher Education Reconciliation Act of 2005 and various changes have been made including changes to loan limits, interest rates, guarantee percentages and consolidation loans.
+The Federal Family Education Loan Program has been recently reauthorized through 2014 by the Higher Education Opportunity Act of 2008 and various changes have been made in recent years, including changes to loan limits, interest rates, guarantee percentages and consolidation loans.